What is special about the divisors of 24?: The Chinese remainder theorem

-To start, first consider the case when $n$ is odd.
-If $n$ is odd, $\gcd(2, n) = 1$.
+To start, we first consider the case when $n$ is odd, so that $\gcd(2, n) = 1$.
 Then in order for $n$ to have the diagonal property, $n$ has to divide $2^{2} - 1 = 3$.
 This means $n$ has to be either $1$ or $3$, both of which have the diagonal property.
-Next consider the case when $n$ is a power of 2.
-Let us assume that $n = 2^{t}$ for some $t$.
-Now we have $\gcd(3, n) = 1$.
+Next consider the case where $n$ is a power of 2, say $n = 2^{t}$ for some $t$, so that $\gcd(3, n) = 1$.
 As before, for $n$ to have the diagonal property, $n$ has to divide $3^{2} - 1 = 8$.
 It is easily seen that all the divisors of $8$ have the diagonal property.
-I put these two cases together using the simple observation that any positive integer $n$ can be uniquely written as
+Now any positive integer $n$ can be uniquely written as

 where $k$ is odd and $t$ is a non-negative integer.
 Then by the Chinese remainder theorem we have the isomorphism

 From this isomorphism it is easy to see that $n$ has the diagonal property if and only if both $2^t$ and $k$ have the diagonal property.
 Combining these pieces, it follows that the only integers with the diagonal property are the divisors of $(8)(3) = 24$.